AEROKATS and ROVER Education Network (AREN)

 - gain experience operating new generation technologies.

-- learn proper kite flying and Aeropod handling techniques and practice safety management.
+- learn proper kite flying and equipment handling techniques and practice safety management.